 - 1. Qualified applicants will be admitted based on space availability. - 2.
 Applicants must be fully admitted to OSU-OKC. - 3.
 Applicants must meet all requirements for admission to the nursing program. - 4.
 All college credits from other institutions will be evaluated on an individual basis to determine their possible application to the nursing curriculum requirements of OSU-OKC. - 5.
 There will be no more than one academic year between completion of the last nursing course and transfer into the nursing program at OSU-OKC. - 6.
 A minimum grade of "C" is required in all courses necessary for the Associate of Applied Science degree and a GPA of 2.5 or higher in courses required for the Nurse Science degree. - a.
 Students transferring credits to fulfill program prerequisite requirements must have submitted those transcripts to the Registrar no later than two weeks prior to the application deadline to allow for processing. - i.
 It is recommended to use electronic delivery options where available for more expedient delivery. - ii.
 Electronic delivery transcripts must be sent directly to the Registrar at okc.records@okstate.edu. - 7.
 Previous nursing courses must be from a school of nursing approved by the State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN). - 8.
 Applicants may only request transfer admission into NURS 1148 (2nd semester) or NURS 2218 (3rd semester). - 9.
 Prior to enrollment in a nursing course, the following must be submitted: - a.
 Course description and course syllabi from previous nursing courses and samples of graded nursing care plans, - b.
 Letter from applicant stating reason for transfer, - c.
 Summary of previous clinical experience. - i.
 Documentation of skills provided by the faculty of the transferring school. - ii.
 Note: Missing required skills must be remediated (See NSP 01.02a).
 A fee may be assessed to cover the costs of this evaluation/remediation. - d.
-Documentation of: - T-Spot tuberculosis screening blood test, QuantiFERON Gold, or two PPD/TB Skin test within the last 12 months - 1.
-Note: Students with a history of a positive TB skin test or gold standard test and/or has had contact with an active TB patient, then the student is required to follow current recommended CDC guidelines which could include obtaining a chest x-ray, a gold standard test, and/or a public contact release statement from a qualified healthcare provider (NOTE: X-rays may be obtained at a county health department or with a private physician). - ii.
+Documentation of: - i.
+T-Spot tuberculosis screening blood test, QuantiFERON Gold, or two PPD/TB Skin test within the last 12 months - Note: Students with a history of a positive TB skin test or gold standard test and/or has had contact with an active TB patient, then the student is required to follow current recommended CDC guidelines which could include obtaining a chest x-ray, a gold standard test, and/or a public contact release statement from a qualified healthcare provider (NOTE: X-rays may be obtained at a county health department or with a private physician). - ii.
 Two MMR immunizations or immune titers to rubeola (measles), mumps, and rubella - iii.
 Two varicella immunizations or immune titer - iv.
 Tetanus-Diphtheria-Pertussis (TDaP) immunization (within the last 10 years) - v.
 Annual influenza immunization - vi.
 Hepatitis B series. - 1.
 Can be waived, however, a waiver must be completed (See Appendix C). - vii.
 COVID vaccination series or completed exemption forms submitted to and approved by applicable clinical agencies. - viii.
 American Heart Association Basic Life Support Certification (CPR for Healthcare Providers) card

 - ix.
-Current (within 1 month) national background check (Note: Admission to the Nurse Science program may be denied to any student with a criminal history) - x.
-Negative urine drug screen - e.
+Current (within 1 month) national background check. - 1.
+Admission to the Nurse Science program may be denied to any student with a criminal history. - 2.
+Refer to NSP 02.01 for more detailed information about this requirement. - x.
+Negative urine drug screen - 1.
+Admission to the Nurse Science program may be denied to any student with a positive urine drug screen. - 2.
+Refer to NSP 02.01 for more detailed information about this requirement. - e.
 Letter of recommendation from the Department Head, Dean, or Director of the school from which the applicant is transferring.